rarabzad/Pavics_tools/apply_ESPO_G6_R2/README.md

 - [PaVICS Platform](https://pavics.ouranos.ca/)
 - [ESPO-G6-R2 GitHub Repository](https://github.com/Ouranosinc/ESPO-G)

-## Output

-The script generates outputs compatible with the Raven hydrological model, based on the selected climate data and scenario.
+ generates outputs compatible with the Raven hydrological model, based on the selected climate data and scenario.
 The results can be used for further hydrological and climate impact analyses.
 ```

 Save this as a `.Rmd` file and render it in RStudio or any Markdown-compatible platform to generate a GitHub-ready document.